bobdavies2000/OpenCVB/README.md

 -   Another alternative for motion detection is to use the left infrared image.
     -   The experimental code for detecting left image motion is in Motion_Left.
     -   This is an experiment and will be reviewed over time.
+-   The Orbbec SDK distribution is currently unavailable.
+    -   The installer .exe is missing from their download page.
+    -   The Github source code uses and old CMake version that is unsupported.
+    -   I will try again in a week or so to see if they have updated their install.

 **January 10, 2026 – Play/Pause, Oak Support, Test All, Exceptions.**